Published on

 How long does composite bonding take?

-As the dental treatment doesn’t require laboratory work in comparison to say a dental crown or dental veneer, treatment time is really only dependent on the time required by your dentist to carry out the treatment.
+As the dental treatment doesn’t require laboratory work in comparison to say a dental crown or dental veneer, treatment time is only dependent on the time required by your dentist to carry out the treatment.

 One caveat to this is if you would like teeth whitening before bonding treatment.
-This has to be carried out in advance of the composite bonding, as the composite material has to be shade matched to the colour of your teeth.
-Bonding material colour cannot be altered with teeth whitening materials.
+This has to be carried out in advance of the composite bonding, as the composite material has to be shade-matched to the colour of your teeth.
+Bonding material colour cannot be altered with teeth-whitening materials.

 How long does composite bonding last?

 How long composite bonding lasts is down to several factors.
 These include the physiology of your natural teeth, your age, your diet, smoking & vaping habits and wear and tear.
-Many of these factors can be reduced by a thorough every day dental routine.
+Many of these factors can be reduced by a thorough everyday dental routine.

 Teeth whitening may be used to try and restore a whiter colour of your natural teeth, or you may choose to replace the composite bonding material after teeth whitening.